New South Wales Consolidated Acts

 (a) the end of the time limit specified in the order for payment, or

-(b) if no such time limit is specified in the order-the end of the period determined by the Director-General.
+(b) if no such time limit is specified in the order--the end of the period determined by the Secretary.

 (a) 28 days after the due date for payment, or

-(b) if the Director-General is, before the end of that 28-day period, provided with a copy of an order staying the operation of the decision of the court or the Tribunal pending an appeal against the decision-as soon as the decision of the court or the Tribunal is confirmed on appeal.
+(b) if the Secretary is, before the end of that 28-day period, provided with a copy of an order staying the operation of the decision of the court or the Tribunal pending an appeal against the decision--as soon as the decision of the court or the Tribunal is confirmed on appeal.

-(6) A decision by the Director-General to defer, or not to defer, the operation of the suspension of a licence under this section cannot be reviewed by the Administrative Decisions Tribunal in an application for review made under this Act.
+(6) A decision by the Secretary to defer, or not to defer, the operation of the suspension of a licence under this section cannot be reviewed by the Tribunal in an application for an administrative review made under this Act.

-(b) if unable to lodge the licence, lodge at an office of the Office of Fair Trading, Department of Commerce a statement signed by the person providing accurate and complete details of why the licence cannot be lodged.
+(b) if unable to lodge the licence with the Secretary, lodge with the Secretary a statement signed by the person and providing accurate and complete details of why the licence cannot be lodged.

 (8) This section does not operate to prevent the taking of disciplinary action under Part 4 against a person on the grounds that the person has failed to comply with an order of a court or the Tribunal to pay an amount of money in respect of a building claim.